NatTuck/hw-quest/content/classes/2024-01/cs2370/syllabus.md

 ## Tentative Schedule

-The initial plan is for homework to be due at 11:59pm on Thursday.
+The initial plan is for homework to be due at 11:59pm on Monday.

 {{< schedule >}}